 Microfluidics is baked into our DNA (pun intended) at in2being.
-Members of our staff were early employees of the successful spin-out company HandyLab, Inc. a $275 million acquisition by Becton-Dickinson.
+Members of our staff were early employees of the successful spin-out company HandyLab, Inc., a $275 million acquisition by Becton-Dickinson.
 The flagship product we developed is still in use today, re-branded as the BD MAX.
 As a result, we cut our teeth on plastic part design, automated systems, DNA analysis, microfabrication, optical fluorescence detection, prototype development, and manufacturing scale up.
-Since then, we’ve done many microfluidic projects at various stages of development.
+Since then, we’ve worked on many microfluidic projects at various stages of development.